Logrolling (medicine)

 In medicine, in particular, in emergency medicine, the log roll or logrolling is a maneuver used to move a patient without flexing the spinal column.
-Patient's legs are stretched, the head is held, to immobilize the neck.
+The patient's legs are stretched, and the head is held so as to immobilize the neck.

-Some sources recommend patient's arms crossed over the chest, while others suggest that to minimize the amount of lateral spinal displacement the arms must be stretched along the sides, with palms resting on the thighs.
+Some sources recommend the patient's arms be crossed over the chest, while others suggest that in order to minimize the amount of lateral spinal displacement the arms ought to be stretched along the sides, with palms resting on the thighs.

-After that the patient is carefully rolled in the desired direction without twisting or bending the body.
+After that, the patient is carefully rolled in the desired direction without twisting or bending the body.